SajiRevathy/Stress-Detection/README.md

-Detecting Stress Based on Social Interactions in Social Networks Overview
+**Detecting Stress Based on Social Interactions in Social Networks**

+**Overview**

 This project focuses on detecting psychological stress from social media data by analyzing users’ posts and interactions on social networking platforms.
 With the increasing use of platforms like Twitter and Facebook, people frequently share their emotions, daily experiences, and interactions online.
-These digital footprints can provide valuable insights into a person's mental state.

-The system analyzes textual content, visual data, and social interactions to determine whether a user is experiencing stress.
-The model combines Convolutional Neural Networks (CNN) and Factor Graph Models (FGM) to improve stress detection accuracy.

-Early detection of stress can help in providing timely support and preventing serious mental health issues.
+These digital footprints can provide valuable insights into a person's mental state.The system analyzes textual content, visual data, and social interactions to determine whether a user is experiencing stress.
+The model combines Convolutional Neural Networks (CNN) and Factor Graph Models (FGM) to improve stress detection accuracy.Early detection of stress can help in providing timely support and preventing serious mental health issues.

-Problem Statement
+**Problem Statement**

 Psychological stress has become a major concern in modern society.
 Traditional stress detection methods such as questionnaires, interviews, and wearable sensors are: